markosski/shorty/README.md

 Shortcuts can be defined for specific operating system, e.g. macos, linux, windows.
 If there is no need to that, just a `default` can be provided.

+## Usage

+Note: I only tested this under Mac.
+It should probably work under Linux but not so sure about Windows.

+Build locally
+`cargo build`

+Install as application on Mac
+`cargo bundle`

 ## Initialize directory and copy cheatsheets into it.